 Gooey melted mozzarella combined with savory garlic and herbs makes this Cheesy Cauliflower Breadsticks recipe the perfect go-to when you want a low carb version of cheesy garlic bread.

 I made this recipe a couple weeks ago and it was so good that just looking at the pictures now is making me giddy about it all over again.

-Let me back up a sec…
+Let me back up a minute.

 When it comes to food, I’m drawn to the real deal with things like pizza and breadsticks, and I didn’t see how a “crust” made out of cauliflower could be good, let alone reminiscent of a real crust.

 She even threatened to not make her veggie-stuffed-and-smothered chicken breasts for me again until I try it.
 (Her veggie-stuffed-and-smothered chicken breasts are killer, so this is huge in my world.)
 She was as giddy about cauliflower crust then as I am now.

 I agreed to make cauliflower crust, but as breadsticks instead of pizza.
-(As far as I’m concerned, pizza, specifically New York-style, holds a special place in my heart and a cauliflower-crusted imposter has no place masquerading there.)
+(As far as I’m concerned, pizza, specifically New York-style, holds a special place in my heart and a cauliflower-crusted impostor has no place masquerading there.)

 So I made the breadsticks.

 I took my first bite and had to stop and really enjoy what I was eating.
 Never would I have thought that a simple mixture with cauliflower as the base ingredient could simulate bread.
 It’s mind-blowing, really.

 For someone who eats low carb or can’t eat regular cheesy garlic bread because of allergies or for any other reason, I can see this Cheesy Cauliflower Breadsticks Recipe being a go-to.